immstudios/nebula/README.md

 Nebula
 ======

 Nebula is media asset management and workflow automation system for TV and radio broadcast.

 This is not a working version of the software.
-Please use stable version 4.X:
+Please use stable version 4:

  - [Server](https://github.com/opennx/nx.server)
  - [Client](https://github.com/opennx/nx.client)

-Version 5 should be data-compatible with version 4.
+Version 5 should be data-compatible with version 4, but there will be API changes.
 Several deprecated methods will be removed, workers and plugins will have to be updated.
+Both generations are currently maintained and actively developed.

 Key features
 ------------

  - media asset management, metadata handling
  - conversion, video and audio normalization using Themis library
  - programme planning, scheduling